opencomputeproject/onie/contrib/autobuild/README.md

 And ```test-onie.py``` takes care of the rest.
 By default, ```test-onie.py``` uses the following:
 * DHCP using isc-dhcp-server
-* TFTP using atftpd
+* TFTP using tftpd-hpa
 * HTTP using nginx

 However, it is possible to change out the back end services by either modifying the test definition file (default: config/onie-tests.json) or creating a new one.

-Before we get started, if you system is running ```apparmor```, you must stop it and unload all the profiles.
+Before we get started, if your system is running ```apparmor```, you must stop it and unload all the profiles.
 Typically, this involves:
 ```
 # sudo service apparmor stop
 # sudo service apparmor teardown